PaesslerAG/jsonpath/README.md

 JSONPath is a complete implementation of [http://goessner.net/articles/JsonPath/](http://goessner.net/articles/JsonPath/).

-It is based on [Gval](https://github.com/PaesslerAG/gval).
+It is based on [Gval](https://github.com/PaesslerAG/gval) and can be combined with expression languages based on gval.
+Documentation is on [GoDoc](https://godoc.org/github.com/PaesslerAG/jsonpath).

-Documentation ca be found on [GoDoc](https://godoc.org/github.com/PaesslerAG/jsonpath)